 - Email marketing dates

 But before you can start scheduling, you’ll need a template.
-You can grab our free content calendar template here.
 This is the first step toward making sure you reach your digital marketing goals for 2018.

 Actionable Goal: Download our content calendar template and make new tabs for each month of 2018.

 2. Schedule your social posts ahead of time.

 If you aren’t doing this right now, you need to be.
 It’ll help free up your time while staying consistent on your social media platforms.
 You can use a tool like Sprout Social or Hootsuite to help you schedule your posts weeks (and even months) ahead of time.

 We’ve written plenty of blogs on social media scheduling.
 They contain tips on what to post, when to post, and how to create your very own social media content formula.
 Feel free to check them out to get a head start.

 Actionable Goal: Designate a day of the week or month to sit down and schedule your social media posts in your content calendar and then Hootsuite or Sprout.
 Stay consistent by designating a specific number of posts you want to have scheduled for each week.

 3. Boost your blogging efforts.